Hypothyroidism in Cats: Causes, Signs and Symptoms, and Treatment

 What’s the Final Word on Hypothyroidism in Cats?
 Trust the Quiet Clues

 Cats rarely ask for help.
 That’s why it’s up to you to notice what they don’t say.
-A little extra sleep, a slight weight gain, and a dull look in their eyes, these are the whispers of a struggling thyroid.
+A little extra sleep, a slight weight gain, and a dull look on their coat.
+These are the whispers of a struggling thyroid.

 Frequently Asked Questions